Note on the stability of planar stationary flows in an exterior domain without symmetry: Introduction

 for $f\in L^2_\sigma(\Omega) \cap L^q(\Omega)^2$.
-Here the constant $C$ is independent of $\beta$ and depends on $q$. \end{theorem} As an application of Theorem \ref{maintheorem}, we can prove the nonlinear stability of $V$ for the Navier-Stokes equations, whose integral form is given by
+Here the constant $C$ is independent of $\beta$ and depends on $p$ and $q$. \end{theorem} As an application of Theorem \ref{maintheorem}, we can prove the asymptotic stability of $V$.
+Suppose that $V$ gives a stationary Navier-Stokes flow.
+Then the time evolution of perturbations around $V$ is governed by the Navier-Stokes equations, whose integral form is written as

 The proof of the following result is omitted in this paper, since { it is just a reproduction of the argument in \cite[Section 4]{Ma1}} using the Banach fixed point theorem. \begin{theorem} Let $\beta_\ast$ and $\mu_\ast$ be the constants in Theorem \ref{maintheorem}.
-Then there is a positive constant $\nu_\ast$ such that if $\beta \in (0, \beta_\ast)$, { $d\in(0,\mu_\ast \beta^2)$,} and $\|v_0\|_{L^2(\Omega)}\in(0,\nu_\ast \beta^2)$ then there exists a unique solution $v \in C([0,\infty); L^2_\sigma(\Omega))\,\cap\,C((0,\infty);W^{1,2}_0(\Omega)^2)$ to \eqref{INS} satisfying
+Then there is a positive constant $\nu_\ast$ such that if $\beta \in (0, \beta_\ast)$, { $d\in(0,\mu_\ast \beta^2)$,} and $\|v_0\|_{L^2(\Omega)}\in(0, \nu_\ast \beta^4)$ then there exists a unique solution $v \in C([0,\infty); L^2_\sigma(\Omega))\,\cap\,C((0,\infty);W^{1,2}_0(\Omega)^2)$ to \eqref{INS} satisfying